 3. Dual-Eligible Special Needs Plans Can Target Chronic Illnesses

-You might have read the common term dual-eligible special needs plan (D-SNP) by now.
+You might have read the common term dual-eligible special needs plan (D-SNP or DSNP) by now.
 What makes this type of Medicare Advantage plan so special?

 “Dual” means the plan is only available to people who have both Medicare and Medicaid, meaning dual-eligibles.

 “Special needs” means the you have two or more chronic illnesses that are commonly found together.
 For example, heart disease and diabetes is a common D-SNP combination.

 Joining a Medicare Advantage dual-eligible special needs plan gives you focused access to doctors who specialize in certain illnesses.
 In some cases you’ll also have a greater choice of prescriptions to treat those illnesses.

 4. Personalized Help From Insurers and Agents Who Care

 If you’re only enrolled in Original Medicare and Medicaid, then you’ll have limited personal help from the government.